Schema Validation Pipelines

 if v.tzinfo is None:

-raise ValueError("tap_timestamp must be timezone-aware UTC")
+raise ValueError("tap_timestamp must be timezone-aware; got naive datetime")

 return v.astimezone(timezone.utc)